TriggerFinance/TriggeriOS-SDK/README.md

 * Comming soon.
 Will be available via CocoaPods and Carthage.

 ## Authentication
-The SDK needs to pieces of information to securely and uniquely identify each user: 1) a company secret, and 2) a unique identifier for that user.
+The SDK needs to pieces of information to securely and uniquely identify each user:

-* For 1), someone from the Trigger team will supply you with this token out of band.
+1) a company secret, and 2) a unique identifier for that user.

+* 1) <b>companySecretToken</b>: a secret token supplied to you out of band by someone from the Trigger team.
 If you do not have a token, please contact `support@triggerfinance.com`.
 Please keep this secret.

-* For 2), this is ideally a UUID that is persisted on your backend, or any other identifier that is unique across all your users interacting with the SDK.
+* 2) <b>uniqueUserIdentifier</b>: this is ideally a UUID that is persisted on your backend, or any other identifier that is unique across all your users interacting with the SDK.
 If a UUID isn't handy, a hash of an email address or other identifier would suffice.

 Somewhere in your `AppDelegate`, authenticate the SDK user by calling:
 ```